MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrade-Considerations.md

 ## V1 Extensions have been discontinued

 With [!INCLUDE[prodshort](../developer/includes/prodshort.md)], extensions V1 are no longer supported for on-premise installations.
-As a result, any custom extensions V1 must be converted to extensions V2 in the old environment before before upgrading to [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+As a result, any custom extensions V1 must be converted to extensions V2 in the old environment before upgrading to [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

 For information about how to convert to extensions V2, see [Converting Extensions V1 to Extensions V2](../developer/devenv-upgrade-v1-to-v2-overview.md).